 Tromso is at the centre of the northern aurora zone, and dazzling celestial displays circle the sky above the city with great and regular abandon.
 Anyone who’s been to Tromso will assure you that there’s more to the city than what goes on above, with an animated street scene and creative culture reflecting the vibrant colours of the pulsating Aurora Borealis.
-Our basic break, featured below, can be upgraded to include a Northern Lights hunt and a thrilling husky safari deep into the snow-dusted wilderness.
+Our ever-popular short break, featured below, includes Northern Lights hunt to a remote camp, while we've also left ample free time to add on a host of optional activities, from husky safaris to distillery tours.
 Browse our comprehensive choice of excursions for the full range of exciting opportunities available while in Tromso.

 Northern Lights City Break, Tromso